 - Stedelijk Museum Amsterdam: collections of modern and contemporary art and design (website)

 Tip: If you plan on spending time in a lot of museums, there are discount cards that could benefit you.
 The Museumkaart is €59.90 for adults/€32.45 for children.
 Pros: valid for a whole year and covers 400 museums all across the Netherlands.
 The I Amsterdam card (24 hours (€49), 48 hours (€59) and 72 hours (€69) Pros: Entry to the museums, discounts on other attractions, a free canal cruise and unlimited use of public transport (trams, buses and metro).

 Come here for a picnic and people watching, as this large park fills up with people on bikes and those enjoying the Amsterdam weather.
+We came here a little before sunset and loved taking a break from sightseeing in this gem.
 There are different sections of ponds and statues and some parts even have cafes and restaurants if you are looking for lunch with a view.

 Bloemenmarkt (Flower Market)

 The only floating flower market in the world and it is truly an amazing sight to watch as the flower stalls stand on the houseboats.
 There are varieties of colorful flowers to choose from, including of course tulips (the Netherlands is the world’s main producer of the plant.)
 The tulip bulbs for planting in a garden make beautiful authentic souvenirs for your family and friends.
 However, if you are planning to fly with the bulbs as a souvenir, make sure that it has a customs cleared stamp on the packaging.